IoT and SC&C architectures, protocols and QoS/QoE

 - What functionalities of the ICT technologies, signalling and control architectures are required to support services and/or applications of IoT and SC&C?

-- What enhancements to existing connectivities, interfaces, functions, management mechanisms and protocols are required to support machine-to-machine (M2M) communication services and/or applications of IoT and SC&C?
+- What enhancements to existing connectivity, interfaces, functions, management mechanisms and protocols are required to support machine-to-machine (M2M) communication services and/or applications of IoT and SC&C?

 - What performance requirements of connectivity technologies are required to support services and/or applications of IoT and SC&C?

-- What are the mechanisms for achieving QoS and its measurement principles required for IoT and SC&C?
+- What are the mechanisms for achieving QoS/QoE and measurement principles required for IoT and SC&C?

 - Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?